-- 187. In the current case, the issue arises in relation to the basis for provision of financial assistance under a number of areas, and in particular the extent to which any assistance provided to the steel industry is specific to that industry and the enterprises operating within it. - 188.
+- 189. In the current case, the issue arises in relation to the basis for provision of financial assistance under a number of areas, and in particular the extent to which any assistance provided to the steel industry is specific to that industry and the enterprises operating within it. - 190.
 As noted in investigations undertaken in other jurisdictions, there are a number of legal instruments issued by the GOC which identify actions to be taken and areas of the economy to be supported by the State.
-These include the 12th and 13th Five-year Plans, covering 2011-2015 and 2016-2020 respectively, and the Temporary Provisions on Promoting Industrial Structure Adjustment (Decision 40) and the Guidance Catalogue for Industrial Structure Adjustment (Guidance Catalogue) established therein.
-The Policies for the Development of Iron and Steel Industry (the Steel Plan), was issued by the National Development and Reform Commission (NDRC) in 2005, and identifies the iron and steel industry as an important basic industry and sets out policies for its development in accordance with the relevant laws and regulations.
-In addition, various provincial and local governments have implemented national plans and policies at their respective levels.
+These include the 12th and 13th Five-year Plans, covering 2011-201525 and 2016-202026 respectively, and the Temporary Provisions on Promoting Industrial Structure Adjustment (Decision 40)27 and the Guidance Catalogue for Industrial Structure Adjustment (Guidance Catalogue) 28 established therein.
+The Policies for the Development of Iron and Steel Industry (the Steel Plan)29, was issued by the National Development and Reform Commission (NDRC) in 2005, and identifies the iron and steel industry as an important basic industry and sets out policies for its development in accordance with the relevant laws and regulations.
+In addition, various provincial and local governments have implemented national plans and policies at their respective levels. - 191.
+In the 12th Five-Year Plan, specific references to steel are to relocation, mergers and reorganisation, and the inclusion of some specific steel activities in "key fields of development of manufacturing."
+Otherwise, the Plan makes general references to objectives, such as activities aimed at improving and promoting manufacturing (Chapter 9).
+References to "encouraged" industries related to the modification of the industrial guidance catalogue in the context of regional policies.
+The 13th Five-year Plan included specific references to steel only in relation to the need to address over-capacity, environmental objectives and international cooperation.
+There was no reference to "encouraged" industries.